ryumiyax/TaikoArcadeLoader/README.md

 [emulation]
-usio = true                 # If usio emulation is disabled, you need to place bnusio_original.dll (unmodified bnusio.dll) in the executable folder. card_reader = true          # Disable this if you have an original namco card reader accept_invalid = false      # Enable this if you want to accept cards incompatible with the original readers qr = true                   # Disable this if you have an original namco qr code scanner
+usio = true                 # Disable this if you want to use an original Namco USIO board. you need to place bnusio_original.dll (unmodified bnusio.dll) in the executable folder. card_reader = true          # Disable this if you want to use an original Namco card reader accept_invalid = false      # Enable this if you want to accept cards incompatible with the original readers qr = true                   # Disable this if you want to use an original Namco QR code scanner

 [graphics]
 res = { x = 1920, y = 1080 }
-windowed = false            # not windowed will automatically fullscreen cursor = true               # fullscreen will automatically hide cursor vsync = false               # enable this if you are using a 120fps screen (and use "Let Application Decide" in Nvidia panel)
+windowed = false            # if set to false, will automatically go Fullscreen cursor = true               # Fullscreen will automatically hide cursor vsync = false               # Enable this if you are using a 120fps screen (and use "Let Application Decide" in Nvidia panel)
-# fpslimit = 0              # temporoly remove it, limit it to 120 in Nvidia panel instead!!!
+# fpslimit = 0              # Temporarily disabled, limit to 120 fps in Nvidia panel instead!!!
 model_res_rate = 1.0        # Don-Model resolution rate (currently JPN39 only)
                             # | rate <= 0: default 1280x720
                             # | rate >  0: current resolution * rate

 [audio]
 wasapi_shared = false       # Wasapi shared mode, allows you to have multiple audio sources at once at a cost of having higher latency. asio = false                # Use asio audio mode asio_driver = "ASIO4ALL v2" # Asio driver name
                             # | If you're not using asio4all, open up regedit then navigate to HKEY_LOCAL_MACHINE\SOFTWARE\ASIO for your driver's name.
-                            # | It is case sensitive.
+                            # | It is case-sensitive.

 [qr]
 image_path = ""             # Path to the image of the QR Code you want to use

-[qr.data]                   # qr data used for other events (ex. gaiden, custom folder) serial = ""                 # qr serial type = 0                    # qr type
+[qr.data]                   # QR data used for other events (ex. gaiden, custom folder) serial = ""                 # QR serial type = 0                    # QR type
                             # | 0: default (serial only)
                             # | 5: custom folder
 song_no = []                # Song noes used for custom folder

 [controller]
 wait_period = 0             # Input interval (if using taiko drum controller, should be set to 0)
 analog_input = false        # Use analog input (you need a compatible controller, this allows playing small and big notes like on arcade cabinets)

 [keyboard]
-auto_ime = false            # Automatically change to english ime mode upon game startup jp_layout = false           # Use jp layout scan code (if using jp layout keyboard, must be set to true)
+auto_ime = true             # Automatically change to english ime mode upon game startup jp_layout = false           # Use jp layout scan code (if using jp layout keyboard, must be set to true)

 [layeredfs]
 enabled = false             # Replace assets from the game using a layered file system.